OnePageCRM/python-sample/README.md

 Please see developer.onepagecrm.com for full API details.

 ## Usage
-Add your username and password and then run this script.
+Add your user_id and api_key and then run this script.